meta-llama/codellama/README.md

 Keep in mind that the links expire after 24 hours and a certain amount of downloads.
 If you start seeing errors such as `403: Forbidden`, you can always re-request a link.

-[comment]: <> (Access on Hugging Face, We are also providing downloads on Hugging Face.
+[comment]: <> "Access on Hugging Face, We are also providing downloads on Hugging Face.
 You must first request a download from the Meta AI website using the same email address as your Hugging Face account.
-After doing so, you can request access to any of the models on Hugging Face and within 1-2 days your account will be granted access to all versions.)
+After doing so, you can request access to any of the models on Hugging Face and within 1-2 days your account will be granted access to all versions."

 ## Setup